Stovent/Ghidra-MWOS9_68000/README.md

 - Add all system calls
     - Handle the OS-9 return value.
     - Add all their parameters.
+- Add support for module groups (ideally load all of them at the same time).
 - Add program exec input registers.
 - Add calling conventions to standard functions
 - Set parameters of standard routines.